FROM EQUITY AND COMPLIANCE: Complying with Limited English Proficiency guidelines vital

 Individuals who believe they have not been provided reasonable access to LEP services may file a complaint with the appropriate Title VI Officer within 180 days after the last incident.

 The College must keep detailed records of interpretation services and report them to TBR.
-Please email Equity and Compliance at firstname.lastname@example.org each time interpretation service is provided to LEP individuals.
+Please email Office of the Chief of Staff at firstname.lastname@example.org each time interpretation service is provided to LEP individuals.

 Be sure to include in your email correspondence: